Codecademy/docs/content/dart/concepts/classes/classes.md

 ## Abstract Methods

-In Dart, an abstract method is defined as a method that is declared without implementation.
-Instead of a method body, an abstract method is declared using a semicolon (;).
-A non-abstract subclass that inherits from an abstract class must implement and override all of its abstract methods.
+In Dart, an abstract method is a method declared without any implementation details.
+Instead of providing a method body, an abstract method is defined only by its signature, followed by a semicolon (`;`).
+Therefore, subclasses must provide the implementation details for abstract methods when they inherit from an abstract class.

 ### Example